tarawelchh/clinical-trials/README.md

 ### Key Findings
-The primary ANCOVA analysis yielded a 95% confidence interval for the treatment effect $\tau$:$-4.481 \pm t_{0.975;118} \times 0.8287 = [-6.12, -2.84]$.
+The primary ANCOVA analysis yielded a 95% confidence interval for the treatment effect $\tau$ :
+$-4.481 \pm t_{0.975;118} \times 0.8287 = [-6.12, -2.84]$ .
 Because the confidence interval does not contain zero, we reject the null hypothesis $H_0$, concluding a statistically significant treatment effect.

 ## Trial 2